 A central component of the clinical training program for MS Fellows is the time spent caring for patients at UAB’s Kirklin Clinic.
 Fellows provide consultation and follow-up care for their own patients while working under the supervision of one or more MS faculty members.
 By managing their own clinics, Fellows develop expertise in the diagnosis and ongoing management of MS and other neuroimmunological disorders.
 Fellows are expected to apply their knowledge about diagnostic tests and therapeutic agents to deliver high quality care in the clinical setting and to develop an appreciation for the psychosocial issues and individual factors which make clinical care both an art and a science.
 Fellows will also develop familiarity with the monitoring requirements for immune modulating agents, approaches to symptom management, management of relapses, and the recognition when referral for specialty services is required.

 UAB offers a full range of state-of-the-art facilities and equipment for diagnostic studies including cranial and spinal magnetic resonance imaging and evoked potential testing.
-Patients requiring inpatient treatment will be supervised in part by neuroimmunology fellows, and a full range of treatment options are avaialble including IV corticosteroids, plasma exchange, cytotoxic agents, and IVIG.
+Patients requiring inpatient treatment will be supervised in part by neuroimmunology fellows, and a full range of treatment options are available including IV corticosteroids, plasma exchange, cytotoxic agents, and IVIG.

 In addition to maintaining a continuity clinic, Fellows may arrange to work with specialists in Neuro-Ophthalmology, Physiatry and Rehabilitation, Neuro-Urology, and other clinical specialists allied with the care of MS patients.
 UAB also hosts the Center for Pediatric Onset Demyelinating Disease (CPODD), one of the few pediatric demyelinating disease centers in the US and the only one in the Southeast region.
 Fellows may also be exposed to specialty services such as baclofen pump management and use of botox for management of spasticity.